Video Preparation

 Transcoding Your Videos

-If you decide to transcode your videos, FFmpeg is a free, powerful tool that works on Mac, Windows, and Linux.
+If you prefer to transcode manually or need more control over encoding settings, FFmpeg is a free, powerful tool that works on Mac, Windows, and Linux.

-Best balance of file size and sync performance.
+Good balance of file size and sync performance.
 Works everywhere.
+A solid choice if storage is limited.

 ffmpeg -i input.mp4 \